nthmost/nthmost/README.md

   <img src="https://img.shields.io/badge/-MySQL-4479A1?style=flat-square&logo=mysql&logoColor=white" />
 </p>

-## 🎨 About Me Artistically
+## 🧚‍♀️ About Me Artistically

 For the past decade I've been enhancing art with technology in the immersive theater world, leading project teams of 5 to 20 artists twice a year.
-I delight in designing and build venues where people can explore, interact, discover, and co-creatae.
+I delight in designing and building venues where people can explore, interact, discover, and co-creatae.
 My work often explores the intersection of data and narrative, bringing new dimensions to storytelling through interactive installations.

+_I want my own art to surprise me._

-### Tech-Infused Art Projects
+### 🎨 Tech-Infused Art Projects

 Most of my art doesn't store in a github repo -- I sure would save on studio and storage costs if it did! -- but here are the few that do.